sgmurphy/wordpress-plugins/so-widgets-bundle/readme.txt

 The Widgets Bundle global interface is available at Plugins > SiteOrigin Widgets.
 Widgets can be enabled or disabled as needed.
 If a widget offers global settings, you can access those via the Settings button next to each applicable widget.

 == Changelog ==

+= 1.63.0 - 11 August 2024 =
+* Button Grid: Update to ensure the Grid Widget doesn't override the settings of unrelated Button Widgets.
+* Blog Offset: Increased the author avatar image width.
+* Blog: Added `Trim Manual Excerpt` setting.
+Trim the excerpt even if a manual excerpt has been added.
+* Slider: Resolved a potential PHP 8 TypeError.
+* Video: Ensured video oEmbed is able to apply full screen.

 = 1.62.3 - 23 July 2024 =
 * Updated Google Fonts.